Please Type

 As a graduate midwife you will be well-supported by experienced midwives and educators.
 You will have the opportunity to work across all areas of midwifery during your midwifery rotations.

-Throughout your graduate year, you will have a total of 4 rotations, with 2 of these being on the Maternity Unit.
+Throughout your graduate year, you will have 2 six month rotations, one on the Maternity Unit and one on an acute ward.
 You will be provided with mandatory midwifery competencies for completion, as well as attend a number of paid study days in addition to the general program study days including:

 • PROMPT (maternity emergencies)